MahmoudZohdy/Process-Injection-Techniques/README.md

 This is the C implementation of Diffrent Process Injection Technique.

-It's not smart with known File format(like PE,PDF, Docs,...) , it treats the file as raw data.

 ```
 Usage: Process_Injection_Techniques.exe

-This wil print the injection technique that is implemented
+## This wil print the injection technique that is implemented
 ```

 ```
-Technique that i will cover here:
+## Technique that i will cover here:
 [x] Inject Dll in remtote process using CreateRemoteThread API.
 [x] Inject Dll in remtote process using SetWindowsHookExW API.
 [x] Inject ShellCode in remtote process using CreateRemoteThread API.